ROWAN UNIVERSITY POLICY

 - Violation of this policy may result in enforcement measures under the housing contract as well as disciplinary action.

-IX.
 HEALTH SAFETY AND FACILITIES POLICIES

 - Health and Safety Inspections